-The exam consists of multiple choice questions, short answer questions, and an essay question.
+The exam consists of short answer questions and an essay question.
 It is aimed at allowing the students to demonstrate their understanding of the course content and their skills in reading and writing in an academic context for successful participation in a global business context.